tusharraj5792/time-tracker/README.md

   yarn start
 ```
 ## Steps: How To Use
-After clone the project,have following steps are there,
+After clone the project, have following steps are there

 Step 1 : Login with your registered office account.